 Wet wading a marsh simply brings out the kid in you despite your age.
 Perhaps Justin has figured out how to live on vacation.For more information on redfishing in South Carolina, contact Justin Carter at 843-725-8784 or e-mail DIGCharters@yahoo.com.

 If you'd like to create your own version of "living on vacation" by moving to the country, take a look at the rural land for sale at RaydientPlaces.com.
-The company features available residential and recreational land throughout the South in Florida, Georgia, Mississippi, Alabama, Texas and Louisiana.
+The company features available residential and recreational land throughout the South in Florida, Georgia and Texas.

 All photos courtesy of Jim Mize.